auggernaut/dcStar/README.md

-# StarDust
+# Star

-StarDust represent users in the digital world.
-StarDust support multiple apps and users.
+Stars represent users in the digital world.
+One Star can support multiple apps and users.
-StarDust house application data and control access to that data.
+Stars house application data and control access to that data.

 Functions: